symbol/symbol-docs/source/guides/monitor/monitoring-a-transaction-status.rst

 Monitoring a transaction status
 ###############################

-Make sure a transaction gets included in the blockchain after being announced.
+Make sure a transaction gets included on the blockchain after being announced.

 **********
 Background